Dental Implants Alexandria

-An implant may be the better choice if the patient rejects the preparation of un-touch adjacent teeth and would accept a non-ideal soft tissue result.
-A satisfactory result is only likely in the esthetically demanding high lip line patient if the bone and soft tissue are ideal.
-As a general rule, a better esthetic result is often more likely from a bridge, even it pink ceramic is required, than from a compromised single tooth implant.
+An implant may be the better choice if the patient rejects the preparation of virgin adjacent teeth and would accept a non-ideal soft tissue result.
+An ideal result is only likely in a high lip line patient if the bone and soft tissue are ideal.
+As a general rule, a better aesthetic result is often more likely from a bridge, even it pink ceramic is required, than from a compromised single tooth implant.

 - Does the patient have a deep over bite leaving insufficient space for an implant, abutment and restoration?